yuh-zha/AlignScore/README.md

 Accepted at ACL 2023
 # Usage
+## Installation
+* Pytorch: Our metric is trained and evaluated on pytorch 1.12.1.
+We recommend use this version to reproduce the results.

+* Other packages: Install with pip: `pip install -r requirements.txt`
 ## Evaluate Factual Consistency
 To evaluate the factual consistency of the `claim` w.r.t. the `context`, simply use the score function from `alignscore`.
 ```python